 2) The Abutment: The abutment is a connector piece between the fixture (artificial tooth root) and the crown (replacement tooth).
 This piece is critical in keeping the replacement tooth firmly in place and providing an invisible piece for the crown to attach to.

 3) The Crown: The crown is your new, natural-looking replacement tooth and the last piece installed during the dental implant process.
 Our doctors will use years of education and experience to ensure that this piece perfectly blends in with your other teeth.

 Natural teeth and dental implants look very similar, but they are actually different in some very important ways.
 The most important differences are in the way they attach to the surrounding bone, connecting fibers, and their response to dental disease.
 Here are some of the differences.

 Now that you know all the critical details about what dental implants are, why not take a look at who is a good candidate for this treatment?
 You can also check out the rest of our Dental Implant InfoSite, which was created to help patients just like you become familiar with the process, financing, and other important details.
-We offer many excellent options to pay for your restored smile, so we encourage you to get started today by calling Mavis Dental Centre or Dentistry In The Village to schedule your no-obligation dental implant consultation.
+We offer many excellent options to pay for your restored smile, so we encourage you to get started today by calling Dentistry In The Village or Clarkson North Dental to schedule your no-obligation dental implant consultation.

 Dr. Michael Luciani

 Dentistry in the Village